nia-prene/neon/README.md

 # Neon engine for the NES

 Neon is the name given to this NES engine.
 Although this particular build is suited best to a top-down bullet hell style gameplay, it can be easily retooled for almost any project with a few changes.
-The primary
+The primary goal of this project is to slowly add features with each title until this engine is comperable to those of capcom, sunsoft, and nintendo in the early 90s.
+The current build will focus primarily on single-screen gameplay, a robust sprite enine with accurate sprite collision detection, and comprehensive prigram flow.
+Dynamically updated scrolling, tile collision detection, and more complex mappers will be added in future games.

 ## Getting Started